Big Line Bundles over Arithmetic Varieties: Arithmetic Bigness

 defined by tensoring by $s^{\otimes N}$ is norm-contractive.
 It follows that

 Set $\ebb=k\lbb$ for $k=0,1, \cdots, r-1$, we get

 So $\lbb$ is big.

 Now we show the other direction.
-Suppose $\lbb$ is big, and we need to show that it is the sum of an ample line bundle and an effective line bundle.
-Write $\lbb=\lbb'-\mbb$ for ample line bundles $\lbb'$ and $\mbb$ with positive curvatures.
-It suffices to show that $N\lbb-\mbb=N\lbb'-(N+1)\mbb$ is effective for $N$ large enough.
-By a similar process as in Theorem \ref{2.2}, one can reduce the problem to the case with the three assumptions.
-By the result (4) above, it is equivalent to consider $L^2$-norms and norms induced by them.
-With the help of the above results again, it is easy to see that Lemma \ref{4.1} still works with an error term $O(N^{n-1}\log N)$ if we replace $\chil$ by $h^0_{\mathrm{L^2}}$ everywhere.
-Especially, it works for $j=N+1$, i.e.,
+Suppose $\lbb$ is big, and we need to show that it is the sum of an ample hermitian line bundle and an effective line bundle.
+Write $\lbb=\lbb'-\mbb$ for two ample hermitian line bundles $\lbb'$ and $\mbb$.
+By a similar process as in Proposition \ref{2.2}, we can assume that $(X, \lbb',\mbb)$ satisfies the three assumptions stated at the beginning of this section.